iterorganization/B2.5/src/ids/README.md

 Note: b2_ual_write and b2_ual_write_gsl are OUTDATED codes, but were left in
       the repository for documentation purposes and as and extra examples.

+#### Documentation

+To compile and see the B2.5 IDS documentation please run the following commands in the terminal while in the SOLPS-ITER project main directory:

+    $ tcsh
+    $ source setup.csh
+    $ cd $SOLPSTOP/modules/B2.5/documentation/
+    $ make doc
+    $ firefox source/Doxygen/html/index.html

 #### Running the code: